aniruddhasm/scripts/README.md

 ## Scripts with name and description

 * [lamp.sh](https://github.com/aniruddhasm/scripts/blob/master/lamp.sh) - This will install Apache2, MySQL, PHP, phpMyAdmin on the server in a single command.
-Note:- Please refer the comments mentioned in the script before running it directly.